 Both Double-crested Cormorant mates work on the nest, with the male bringing most of the material and the female doing the building.
 The nest is mostly made of finger-size sticks, with some seaweed and flotsam, and lined with grass.
 Nests are 1.5 to 3 feet in diameter and 4 to 17 inches high; ground nests tend to be wider than tree nests, but tree nests have deeper interiors.
 Breeding cormorants readily steal nesting materials from a nearby nest that’s not guarded.

 Double-crested cormorants are gregarious birds that are almost always near water.
 Their main two activities are fishing and resting, with more than half their day spent on the latter.
 When at rest, a cormorant will choose an exposed spot on a bare branch or a windblown rock, and often spread its wings out, which is thought to be a means of drying their feathers after fishing.
 (Cormorants have less preen oil than other birds, so their feathers can get soaked rather than shedding water like a duck’s.
 Though this sounds like a liability, this is thought to be an adaptation that helps cormorants hunt underwater more effectively.)
 When swimming atop the water, cormorants ride very low, and often only their long necks are evident.
 Before a cormorant takes off in flight, it tends to stretch its neck in the direction it intends to fly.
 When it comes in for a landing, a cormorant will puff out the orange skin on its neck and, after touchdown, give a ritual little hop.
 If one cormorant encroaches on the space of another, such as in competition over a nest site, the cormorants will face off, stretch their necks, and open their mouths wide open to show off the blue color inside while shaking their heads and hissing at each other.
 To attract a mate for the season, a male cormorant will choose a nest site and then stand with his breast down and bill and tail up, showing off the crests on his head and bright colors of his neck and his eyes, grunting and slightly waving his outstretched wings.
 When a female arrives, she is greeted by the male opening his mouth into a gape, showing off the blue inside.Back to top

-- Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York.
+Sibley, David Allen.
+(2014).
+The Sibley guide to birds, second edition.
+Alfred A. Knopf, New York, USA.